Our Work

 January 2021 - present

 Local farmers Ailsa and Donald Currie approached us in winter 2020 with a view to turning a small corner of Bellevue Farm into a community garden.
-Given that this site is away from the centre of Blackwaterfoot village, we decided the space would be best suited to a perennial design to compliment the woodland aspect of the site and require less maintenance by volunteers.
+Given that this site is away from the centre of Blackwaterfoot village, the group has decided the space would be best suited to a perennial design to compliment the woodland aspect of the site and require less maintenance by volunteers.
 We helped to plant fruit trees and bushes and put up a garden shed which was donated to the site.
 Volunteers also grew tatties over the 2021 season.
 Please email us if you would like to get involved.

 Past Projects